-- (1) The individual must experience onset of the related condition and associated substantial adaptive functioning deficits before the age of 22 years; - (2) The individual requires an ICF/ID level of care without home and community-based treatment or services similar to those required for individuals with a diagnosis of an intellectual disability; - (3) The individual exhibits limitations in adaptive functioning (as defined by the testing instrument but typically at least two standard deviations below the mean) in three or more of the following areas of functioning: self-care, receptive and expressive language, learning, mobility, self-direction, and capacity for independent living; and the adaptive impairments must be directly related to the developmental disability and cannot be primarily attributed to solely physical conditions, neuromuscular disorders, dementia, mental/emotional disorders, borderline intellectual functioning, sensory impairments, substance abuse, personality disorder, specific learning disability, communication or language disorders, or attention-deficit/hyperactivity disorder; and - (4) The disability results in current substantial deficits in intellectual functioning or in three or more of the specified areas of adaptive behavior or functioning and is likely to continue indefinitely. - c.
+(1) The individual must experience onset of the related condition and associated substantial adaptive functioning deficits before the age of 22 years;

+(2) The individual requires an ICF/ID level of care without home and community-based treatment or services similar to those required for individuals with a diagnosis of an intellectual disability;

+(3) The individual exhibits limitations in adaptive functioning (as defined by the testing instrument but typically at least two standard deviations below the mean) in three or more of the following areas of functioning: self-care, receptive and expressive language, learning, mobility, self-direction, and capacity for independent living; and the adaptive impairments must be directly related to the developmental disability and cannot be primarily attributed to solely physical conditions, neuromuscular disorders, dementia, mental/emotional disorders, borderline intellectual functioning, sensory impairments, substance abuse, personality disorder, specific learning disability, communication or language disorders, or attention-deficit/hyperactivity disorder; and c.
 Transition of Individuals Affected by Maximum Age Limitation.
 When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):